Losing It All...and Bouncing Back

 By Rick Steves

 You're winging your way across Europe, having the time of your life, when you make a simple mistake.
 You set your bag down next to your café chair, and before you know it…your bag is gone.
 Unfortunately, today's the day you tucked your passport, credit cards, and extra cash in your bag instead of in your money belt.
-That sinking feeling is the realization that you've lost everything but the euro or two in your pocket.
+That sinking feeling is the realization that you've lost everything but the euros in your pocket.

 Odds are, this won't ever happen to you.
 But a little bit of advance preparation can make even this worst-case scenario a minor bump in your European adventure.